 Skill mix is basically grouping or combining different categories of workers, so as to bring out the efficiency in work.
 With the help of skill mix in the nursing sector, human resources are able to achieve the most cost-effective and flexible use of the nursing staff.
 It is basically to raise nursing standards in the health care sector.

 Basically, to reduce the cost of a hospital, the authorities used to cut nursing care or they used to replace the professional nurses with just some licensed practical nurses, or nursing assistants.
 This used to come out cost-effective.
 But, with this action, the hospitals started experiencing more mortality rates, infection rates, etc. due to the shortage of nursing staff.
 And the lower-skilled nurses were not able to perform their jobs well.

-So, to come out of all these issues, the health care sector introduces skill mix system.
+So, to come out of all these issues, the health care sector introduces a skill mix system.
 They started combining a nursing staff that included both higher and lower skill mix.
-It means, hiring professional nurses (registered ones) of higher skills, and licensed practical nurses and nursing assistant of lower skill.
+It means, hiring professional nurses (registered ones) of higher skills, and licensed practical nurses and nursing assistants of lower skill.
 Mixing these two skills together came out cost-effective and also the complaint ratio at the hospitals went down.

 What are the Types of Nurses in High Demand?

 There are different nursing jobs that you can pursue after completing your courses.
 We suggest that you come up with a good nursing resume, once you are done completing your nursing course.
 Here is the list of 12 types of nurses that are in High Demand right now.

 - Licensed Practical Nurse (LPN)- They work with RNs and physicians to provide basic nursing care to patients

 - Registered Nurse (RN) – They play a central role in healthcare organizations.
 These positions are said to grow more by 2026.

 - Travel Nurse- Travel nurses fill the workforce gaps in healthcare organizations and hospitals.